-(b) For hydraulic fracturing well stimulation treatments, the operator shall post the information listed in subdivison (a) to the Chemical Disclosure Registry, to the extent that the website is able to receive the information.
-In addition, the operator shall provide all of the information listed in subdivision (a) directly to the Division on the Well Stimulation Treatment Disclosure Reporting Form.
-The Well Stimulation Treatment Disclosure Reporting Form.
+(b) For hydraulic fracturing well stimulation treatments, the operator shall post the information listed in subdivision (a) to the Chemical Disclosure Registry, to the extent that the website is able to receive the information.
+In-addition-For all well stimulation treatments, the operator shall provide all of the information listed in subdivision (a) directly to the Division on the Well Stimulation Treatment Disclosure Reporting Form.
 The Well Stimulation Treatment Disclosure Reporting Form is available on the Division's public internet website at ftp://ftp.consrv.ca.gov/pub/oil/forms/Oil%26Gas/OG110S.XLSX.
 The Well Stimulation Treatment Disclosure Reporting Form shall be submitted to the Division in an electronic format, directed to the email address "DisclosureWST@conservation.ca.gov".
-The Division will consolidate the information provided on Well Stimulation Treatment Disclosure Forms, and the Division will make the consolidated information available in an organized electronic format on the Division's public internet website.
+The Division will consolidato-organize the information provided on Well Stimulation Treatment Disclosure Forms in a format, such as a spreadsheet, that allows the public to easily search and aggregate, to the extent practicable, each type of information disclosed., and the Division will make the consolidated information available in an organized electronic format on the Division's public internet website.
 If the Chemical Disclosure Registry is unable to receive information required to be reported under this section, then the operator shall provide the information directly to the Division.

-(c) Except for the information specified in subdivision (a)items-(1) through (6)-of subsection (a), operators are not required to publicly disclose post-information to the Chemical Disclosure Registry if the information is-found in a well record that the Division has determined is not public record, pursuant to Public Resources Code section 3234.
-If information listed in subsection-subdivision (a) is not publicly disclosed posted to the Chemical Disclosure Registry on this basis, then the operator shall inform the Division in writing, specifying the information that is not being publicly disclosed.
+(c) Except for the information specified in subdivision (a) items-(1) through (6)-of subsection (a), operators are not required to publicly disclose post-information to the Chemical Disclosure Registry if the information is found in a well record that the Division has determined is not public record, pursuant to Public Resources Code section 3234.
+If information listed in subsection-subdivision (a) is not publicly disclosed posted to the Chemical Disclosure Registry on this basis, then the operator shall inform the Division in writing, specifying and provide the Division the information that is not being publicly disclosed.
+The Division will provide the information that is not publicly disclosed to other state agencies as needed for regulatory purposes and in accordance with a written agreement with the other state agency regarding sharing of confidential information.
 It is the operator's responsibility to publicly disclose the withheld information in the manner described in subdivision (b) post the information to the Chemical Disclosure Registry as soon as the information becomes public record under Public Resources Code section 3234.